ifm/o3d3xx-ros/README.md

 </table>

 ### /o3d3xx/camera/file_writer

+**NOTE:** This node has been deprecated and will be going away in the next release.

 This node provides a way to subscribe to the various point cloud and image topics provided by the `/o3d3xx/camera` node and write the data to